MordechaiWein/Popular-meme-app/README.md

 When each Li tag is clicked the meme and its name are displayed on the page.
 Specifically -
 - I render all the Li’s into an array
+- I iterate through the array adding a click event to each Li tag